guritso/slash-bot-template/README.md

 ## Usage
 > First you need a `.env` file with: `TOKEN='your bot token'`

-To start adding commands for your bot first you need to add the `add` command, then we use it to add the `delete` command!
+To start adding commands for your bot first you need to add the `/add` command, then we use it to add the `/delete` command!

-To add the `add` command put this code inside the READY event in `index.js` file with your guild id, remembering that it will only be used once.
+To add the `/add` command put this code inside the READY event in `index.js` file with your guild id, remembering that it will only be used once.
 ```javascript
 const json = require('./options/commands.json')